Trade Gold Trading

 Leverage Used = Amount used /Equity

-If you buy trading lots that are equal to $100,000 you will have used
+If you buy trading lots that are equal to $100,000 you'll have used

 = 100,000/1000